oist/Usiigaci/README.md

 ### Mask R-CNN
+#### our working linux setup
 * Kubuntu 16.04 Linux
 * NVIDIA graphics card with compute capability > 5.0
 * CUDA 9.1
 * TensorFlow 1.4
 * Keras 2.1.2

+#### our working windows setup
+* Windows 10 64bit
+* NVIDIA graphics card GTX 1070 8GB
+* Anaconda with Python 3.6
+* Tensorflow 1.9 with GPU
+* CUDA 9.0
+* CuDNN 7.1.4 for CUDA9.0
+* Keras 2.1.6

+The exact version of CUDA and Keras is required to work with the Matterport Mask R-CNN repo.

 ### Python tracking GUI
+* Python 3.4+
 * Trackpy
+* Scipy
 * scikit-image
 * Numpy
 * Pandas